jlovejo2/Consilience_Learning_PlatForm/README.md

 # Front-End - Client folder

 - public folder
+  - assets folder - contains images used in the readme file
-  - index.html - with react does not contain much code but necessary library links like for bulma.
+  - index.html - with react does not contain much code but necessary external links for library sources.
 It interacts with App.js
 - src folder - this is the meat of react and holds most of the front-end code
-  - components folder - all the html components that require some custom props and CSS have their own folder in component with an index.js file in it and style.css file if necessary
+  - components folder - all the html components that require some custom props and sometimes custom css have their own folder.
+Folders will sometimes contain multipled components.
+In each folder is a jsx file.
+These components are set-up this way so that they can be imported and used in whatever page requires them.
-    - bookResults
-      - this component contains the JSX that is used to render the book results to the page.
-It is used by both Search and Saved pages
-    - button
-    - footer
-    - Grid
-      - this component contains functions for components use to create bulma layouts such as Col, Section, Container, and Tile
-    - Hero - bulmas version of jumbotron
-    - Modal
-    - Nav
+  - history folder - contains a jsx file that imports the createBrowserHistory function from the 'history' component of react.
+This is then imported in certain files inorder to navigate to various pages based on specific conditions
-      - this component contains the code for the navbar.
-Also contains functionality for the burger menu
+  - images folder - this folder contains the logo images.
-    - SearchBar
-      - this component contains the select option, input, and determines props of search button on search page
-  - pages folder - contains the actual pages for the App
+  - pages folder - Contains all the jsx files for each page in the app
-    - Home.js - this is the homepage for the app.
-Only has some text on it as of now.
+    - pageStyle folder - contains two css files one for login and one for the search
+    - utils folder
-    - Saved.js - this page is rendered onto home page.
-It renders all the saved books onto the apge
+      - api.js - contains all the client side axios calls to the api.
-    - Search.js - this page renders the select, input, and search buttons onto the page.
-Then when search is executed it renders the returned results onto the page
+      - customFunctions.js - contains any custom function that is used on the client side such as date formatting and image conversion to base64 string.
+These functions are then imported when necessary
+      - RootContext.js - this is a necessary file when using useContext hook in react.
+App was initial designed with it but proved uneccassry.
+File left in as a reminded of where it can go in structure when using useContext.
+  - App.jsx - where routes of the single page app are declared.
+Also where history is imported and passed in as prop to router.
+This page establishes all the routing for user and react.
+  - index.css - contains all css that is global to the app
+  - Index.jsx - beginning of the app.
+App.jsx is imported into it and a react render is created.

 # Back-end

-- Controllers folder
+- controllers folder
-  - functions.js: this file contains a custom function used to validate if the response object brought back from google books api has a valid image link in it.
-If not it just places a generic text string so object can be sent to front-end.
-  - googleBooksController.js: This file receives the search critieria sent from the front-end.
-It assembles the proper query and then makes request to google books api.
-Upon receiving response object back it takes what it wants out of and saves it to new object which it sends to the front-end
-  - savedBooksController.js: This file contains the four functions use to interact with the savedBooks Schema in database
+  - classroomController.js - contains all server methods that interact with the classroom, announcement, assignment, comment schemas in the database
-    - findById, create, delete, findAll
+  - functions.js - contains all customer functions that are used in the controllers
+  - purgatoryController.js - contains custom functions used specifically with user validation and security.
+  - userController.js - contains all server methods that interact with the user schema in the database.
+Deals with creating JWT tokens for the user login sessions, hashing the password into database, user verification, etc.
 - models folder
-  - index.js
-  - savedBook.js: this file creates the schema for the saved books in mongo
+  - announcement.js - code for monggoDb to create announcement schema.
+This is a many to one relationship with announcements and register
+  - assignment.js - code to create assignment schema.
+Many to one relationship with classrooms.
+  - classrooms.js - code to create classroom schema.
+One to many relationship with Users and Assignments.
+  - comments.js - code to create comments schema.
+This is many to one relationship with announcements.
+  - index.js - file that exports all the schemas to be received by root server index.js file
+  - register.js code to create the users schema.
+This is a one to many with classrooms.
+- routes folder - this folder has two different formats for creating server code to received the client side routes.
-- routes folder
+  - classRoutes folder
-  - index.js: this file handles the first level of the routes and sends them either to the googleBooksController, apiFolder, or the React App
+    - index.js - class related routes are received here and sent to classRoomRoutes.js
+    - classRoomRoutes.js - routes are broken out here and specific classRoomController method that is needed is called in this file under the specific route.
+  - index.js - all user routes are received here and taken directly to the userController.
+Classroom routes are received here and taken into classRoutes folder
-  - api folder
+- scripts folder - contains seed data used during development
-    - index.js: this file isn't super necessary for the few calls I have.
-However, it is set-up to direct api routes to specific files.
-This files directs all "/savedBook" routes to savedBook.js
-      -savedBooks.js: breaks the routes down further into 2 types "/" and "/:id" then calls the appropriate controller functions for them
-- server.js - where the back-end magic starts

 ## Things To Improve On